azragorskayaCG/Pred_el_GEO_for_MSU.AI/README.md

 ## Processing

-Before training the data are processed.
-The output contains one file of each parameters in daily resolution.
+Before training, the data are processed.
+The output consists of one file with all the parameters in daily resolution, with filled missing data.

 The script is available in the folder [scripts/processing](https://github.com/azragorskayaCG/Pred_el_GEO_for_MSU.AI/tree/main/scripts/processing).

+See details in ```scripts/processing/README.md ```.

+## Classic machine learning

+## Neural networks

+A [neural network model](https://github.com/azragorskayaCG/Pred_el_GEO_for_MSU.AI/tree/main/scripts/NeuralNetwork) based on LSTM was developed.

+For details, see ```scripts/NeuralNetwork/README.md ```.